neilff/rangle-workshop-unit-testing/unit-testing.md

 ### Coverage Overview

-- They mean absolutely _nothing_ in terms of quality of tests
+- High % of Coverage != High Quality Tests
 - Use them to note possible areas where tests are missing

 ^ Statements being high while branches being low is a bad sign